MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-createicon.md

 ## -description

-Creates a monochrome icon that has the specified size, colors, and bit patterns.
+Creates a icon that has the specified size, colors, and bit patterns.

+To create a colored icon at run time you can use the [**CreateIconIndirect**](/windows/desktop/api/Winuser/nf-winuser-createiconindirect) function, which creates a icon based on the content of an [**ICONINFO**](/windows/desktop/api/Winuser/ns-winuser-iconinfo) structure.

 ## -parameters